 For farther-flung adventures, consider the Mt.
 Rainier Scenic Railroad and Museum in Elbe, about an hour and a half drive south of Seattle.
 The nonprofit heritage railroad offers 2-hour train trips through the forest and foothills of Mount Rainier, including a stop at their new museum, which includes the world’s most comprehensive collection of steam logging locomotives.

-Closer in, the Northwest Railway Museum, a restored 1890 train depot, Centennial Trail Exhibit and Railway History Center offers free activities at the bookstore, including a history-themed scavenger hunt for children ages 5 and up and a treasure for the little ones.
+Closer in, the Northwest Railway Museum, in Snoqualmie, is a restored 1890 train depot.
+The Centennial Trail Exhibit and Railway History Center offer free activities at the bookstore, including a history-themed scavenger hunt for children ages 5 and up and a treasure for the little ones.
 Every year the museum also hosts a Day Out with Thomas event, including a train ride with Thomas the Tank Engine.

 Ready to chugga-chugga even farther?
-Amtrak Cascades will get you up to Vancouver, B.C., the Coast Starlight will take you to Portland, and the Empire Builder will have you enjoying the scenery all the way to Minneapolis.
+Amtrak Cascades will get you up to Vancouver, B.C., the Coast Starlight will take you to Portland, and the Empire Builder will have you enjoying the scenery all the way from Spokane to Minneapolis.